-This is the first release of the Enterprise integrated Rule-Oriented Data System (E-iRODS).
+This is the third beta release of the Enterprise integrated Rule-Oriented Data System (E-iRODS).

-E-iRODS is developed under the auspices of the iRODS Consortium.
+E-iRODS is developed under the auspices of the E-iRODS Consortium.
 This release was prepared by the Renaissance Computing Institute (RENCI) and released under the New BSD (BSD-3) License.